 “Do you know?”
 Dean murmurs.
 “What you do to me, Cas… make me feel like I might do something stupid one day.
 Or now, maybe.
 Real stupid.”
 He swallows, chooses his words carefully, in the way Castiel has come to realize he always does when he’s drunk and maudlin.
 “Say my name, Cas.
 You say it like I mean something.
 You look at me like I matter.”

-Castiel knows the mechanics, knows how sex happens, and his head suddenly swims with possibilities, with the memory of Chastity’s tongue, warm and wet against his skin, and right then he realizes he’s getting tight in his pants, feels a twitching sensation in his crotch that he knows isn’t fight or flight this time.
+, knows how sex happens, and his head suddenly swims with possibilities, with the memory of Chastity’s tongue, warm and wet against his skin.
+Right then he realizes he’s getting tight in his pants, feels a twitching sensation in his crotch that he knows isn’t fight or flight this time.
 And he feels helpless, undone and unbalanced, feels like he has finally come home at the same time as he understands that he never really left, that he has always been right here in this moment with Dean, from the second he reached out to Dean’s soul in the Pit.
 He feels like his heart is suddenly too large for the ribs that contain it, feels like he wants to kick down the doorways to doubt Uriel and Zachariah raged about, stride through them, do things he never dreamed he’d ever want to do.

 “Cas… say my name like I matter.”
 Dean’s eyes are intense, and his voice is sandy rough, but soft too.
 “Cas.
 Can I…?
 I think I want to—”